 Maternal mortality review committee - creation - appointments - duties - sunset review - appropriation.
 The act creates the Colorado maternal mortality review committee (committee), which is required to review maternal deaths, identify the causes of maternal mortality, and develop recommendations to address preventable maternal deaths, including legislation, policies, rules, and best practices that will support the health and safety of the pregnant and postpartum population in Colorado and prevent maternal deaths.
 The executive director of the department of public health and environment (department) is directed to appoint at least 11 members to serve on the committee.

-The bill requires certain health care providers and law enforcement officials to provide medical records to the department concerning each maternal death for access by the members of the committee.
+The act requires certain health care providers and law enforcement officials to provide medical records to the department concerning each maternal death for access by the members of the committee.
 The records, notes, information, and activities of the committee are confidential.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)